-19. Effective Date; Duration.
+20. Effective Date; Duration.

-This Order shall be effective when signed.
+This order shall be effective as of 12:01 a.m. on 24th of March, 2020.
 This Order shall expire upon the expiration of the existing State of Local Emergency, as same may be extended by subsequent order or declaration, unless earlier terminated by subsequent Emergency Order.